 Daniel Katz

 My plane's a Deb, not an A36.
 It was the first Beech single to get CiES senders.
 Mine are interfaced with an EDM930.
-Over four years since the install, and I'm still 100% satisfied.
+It's been over four years since the install, and I'm still 100% satisfied.
 [I'm] an enthusiastic fan and supporter of the senders, CiES and Scott Philiben.

 Brace yourself for an excellent customer service experience, an awesome, precise, [and] reliable product, and years and years of dependable and accurate fuel quantity indicators.